-Another reason behind a binky is that the rabbit is in good health and gets the right nutrition.
+Another reason behind a binky is that the rabbit is in good health and gets the proper nutrition.
 Giving appropriate care and food to the rabbit will make the binky a common occurrence.

 A rabbit that is performing a binky shows they are in good health.
-When a rabbit is getting the correct nutrition to be healthy and happy, they tend to do the leap more often.
-Good food, ample drinking water, occasional treats, and green vegetables will all make a rabbit happy and healthy.
+When rabbits get the correct nutrition to be healthy and happy, they tend to leap more often.
+Good food, ample drinking water, occasional treats, and green vegetables will make a rabbit happy and healthy.

-Rabbits get good nutrition from natural foods, and owners should keep in mind that certain treats can make your rabbit unhealthy.
+Rabbits get good nutrition from natural foods, and owners should remember that certain treats can make your rabbit unhealthy.
 Excessive sugary treats and artificial or processed food are not suitable for rabbits.

 What Is A Half-Binky?

 There is a common variation of the binky, known as the half-binky.
 The half-binky is also known as a head flick or an ear flick.
 This usually occurs when the rabbit is running around.
 Rather than moving to perform a full binky, rabbits tend to do a head flick or ear flick when in the air.

 A half-binky is also a sign of happiness among rabbits.
 To get your rabbit to do the head flick, look at them and flick your head to the side.
 If they do it back, you know they are happy and comfortable.